joho1968/SCFA/README.md

 # SCFA

-Shortcode Font Awesome (SCFA) is a WordPress plugin to generate inline HTML with Font Awesome icon libray.
+Shortcodes for Font Awesome (SCFA) is a WordPress plugin to generate inline HTML with Font Awesome icon libray.

 ## Description